+When LoopMe is deployed on a broad number of users who complete tasks and reflect to their leader, this generates large amounts of very detailed data.
+Such data can be harvested for a broad variety of different research purposes.
+The LoopMe platform collects data in real-time about actual human behavior and its associated cognitive and emotive characteristics.
+Since users reflect on a behavioral task and attach emotional rating and predefined tags to it, the data is both qualitative and quantitative.
 The main quantification benefit of LoopMe for researchers is the causality that can be established by studying which completed tasks that lead to which tags being chosen by users.
-The independent variable is then the predefined task, and the dependent variable is the tag that users choose to attach to their experience.
+The independent variable is then the predefined task, and the dependent variable is the tags that users choose to attach to their experience.
 By design, LoopMe thus allows for multiple independent and dependent variables.
-Causality can also be established qualitatively by investigating and interpreting the free text reflections and chat dialogs that each task generates from a large number of users.
+Causality can also be established qualitatively by investigating and interpreting the free text reflections and chat dialogs that each task generates from many users.
 In a typical LoopMe study it would be expected to include a couple of hundred up to a thousand users, each completing between 3-20 tasks and associating 1-10 tags to each completed task by choosing among 10-30 eligible tags for each completed task.
-As an example, a recent study in 19 primary schools where LoopMe was used to collect data for 9 months included 481 students who completed a task 5895 times, reflecting upon this to their 35 teachers through LoopMe (Lackéus & Sävetun, 2017).
+As an example, a recent study in 19 primary schools where LoopMe was used to collect data for 9 months included 481 students who completed a task 5895 times, reflecting upon this to their 35 teachers through LoopMe (Lackéus and Sävetun, 2017).
 The students associated 17 188 tags to their 5895 completed tasks and produced 96 688 words of free reflections.
 The 1994 subsequent chat dialogs between students and teachers that these 5895 loops triggered represented another 33 160 words produced.
-This study thus shows how SSM can produce both big and thick data that is both qualitatively and quantitatively interesting for social science scholars (cf. Weltevrede, 2016; Langlois & Elmer, 2013).
+This study thus shows how SSM can produce both big and thick data that is both qualitatively and quantitatively interesting for social science scholars (cf. Weltevrede, 2016, Langlois and Elmer, 2013).